-Class Designated Uses Dissolved Oxygen Numeric Criteria Bacteria (E. coli) Numeric Criteria Habitat Narrative Criteria Aquatic Life (Biological) Narrative Criteria Class AA Aquatic Life Drinking Water Fishing Agriculture Recreation in/on the water Navigation As naturally occurs As naturally occurs but not higher than 64/100 ml (g.m.) over 90-day interval or 236/100 ml (inst.) in more than 10% of the samples in any 90-day interval Free flowing and natural No direct discharge of pollutants; as naturally occurs Class A Aquatic Life Drinking Water Fishing Agriculture Recreation in/on the water Navigation Hydropower Industrial Discharge 7 ppm or 75% saturation From 10/1 to 5/14, 7-day mean con-centration not less than 9.5 ppm and 1-day minimum concentration not less than 8.0 ppm in identified fish spawning areas As naturally occurs but not higher than 64/100 ml (g.m.) over 90-day interval or 236/100 ml (inst.) in more than 10% of the samples in any 90-day interval Natural As naturally occurs Class B Aquatic Life Drinking Water Fishing Agriculture Recreation in/on the water Navigation Hydropower Industrial Discharge 7 ppm or 75% saturation From 10/1 to 5/14, 7-day mean con-centration not less than 9.5 ppm and 1-day minimum concentration not less than 8.0 ppm in identified fish spawning areas Not higher than 64/100 ml (g.m.) over 90-day interval or 236/100 ml (inst.) in no more than 10% of the samples in any 90-day interval from 4/15 to 10/31 Habitat for fish and other aquatic life, unimpaired Discharges may not cause adverse impact to aquatic life in that the receiving waters must be of sufficient quality to support all indigenous aquatic species without detrimental changes to the resident biological community.
-Class C Aquatic Life Drinking Water Fishing Agriculture Recreation in/on the water Navigation Hydropower Industrial Discharge 5 ppm; 60% saturation 6.5 ppm (monthly average) at 22° and 24°F Not higher than 100/100 ml (g.m.) over 90-day interval or 236/100 ml (inst.) in no more than 10% of the samples in any 90-day interval from 4/15 to 10/31 Habitat for fish and other aquatic life Discharges may cause some changes to aquatic life, but the receiving waters must be of sufficient quality to support all species of indigenous fish and maintain the structure and function of the resident biological community.
+Class Designated Uses Dissolved Oxygen Numeric Criteria Bacteria (E. coli) Numeric Criteria Habitat Narrative Criteria Aquatic Life (Biological) Narrative Criteria Class AA Aquatic Life Drinking Water Fishing Agriculture Recreation in/on the Water Navigation As naturally occurs As naturally occurs but may not exceed geometric mean of 64/100 ml over 90-day interval or 236/100 ml in more than 10% of samples in any 90-day interval Free flowing and natural No direct discharge of pollutants; as naturally occurs Class A Aquatic Life Drinking Water Fishing Agriculture Recreation in/on the Water Navigation Hydropower Industrial Process/Cooling Water 7 ppm or 75% saturation From 10/1 to 5/14, 7-day mean concentration not less than 9.5 ppm and 1-day minimum concentration not less than 8.0 ppm in identified fish spawning areas As naturally occurs but may not exceed geometric mean of 64/100 ml over 90-day interval or 236/100 ml in more than 10% of samples in any 90-day interval Natural As naturally occurs Class B Aquatic Life Drinking Water Fishing Agriculture Recreation in/on the Water Navigation Hydropower Industrial Process/Cooling Water 7 ppm or 75% saturation From 10/1 to 5/14, 7-day mean concentration not less than 9.5 ppm and 1-day minimum concentration not less than 8.0 ppm in identified fish spawning areas May not exceed geometric mean of 64/100 ml over 90-day interval or 236/100 ml in more than 10% of samples in any 90-day interval from 4/15 to 10/31 Habitat for fish and other aquatic life, unimpaired Discharges may not cause adverse impact to aquatic life in that the receiving waters must be of sufficient quality to support all indigenous aquatic species without detrimental changes to the resident biological community.
+Class C Aquatic Life Drinking Water Fishing Agriculture Recreation in/on the Water Navigation Hydropower Industrial Process/Cooling Water 5 ppm or 60% saturation 6.5 ppm (monthly average) at 22° and 24°C May not exceed geometric mean of 64/100 ml over 90-day interval or 236/100 ml in more than 10% of samples in any 90-day interval from 4/15 to 10/31 Habitat for fish and other aquatic life Discharges may cause some changes to aquatic life, but the receiving waters must be of sufficient quality to support all species of indigenous fish and maintain the structure and function of the resident biological community.